-During each of the two flight days (SM and MA), focus areas will be sampled by two dedicated teams.
-For the both SM and MA flights, parts of each 3km × 3km focus area will be monitored using a northsouth oriented regular grid of sampling locations at 50 m spacing, see Figure 5-4 and Figure 5-5.
-Due to the limited number of samplers (5 for each team), fewer points will be selected across the focus area according to different land cover types.
-The coordinates of the focus area boundaries are shown in Appendix G.
+During each of MA flight days, focus areas will be sampled by two dedicated teams.
+Parts of each 3km × 3km focus area will be monitored using a north-south oriented regular grid of sampling locations at 50 m spacing, see Figure 5-4 and Figure 5-5.
+Due to the limited number of samplers (4 for each team), fewer points than indicated will be selected across the focus area according to different land cover types.
+The coordinates of the focus area boundaries are given in Appendix G.

-Team A and will be responsible for YA (YA4 / YA7) dominated by cropping area while Team B will be responsible for YE dominated by grazing area, ensuring that a wide range of soil moisture conditions are encountered for both land cover types.
+Team A will be responsible for YA (YA4 / YA7) dominated by cropping area while Team B will be responsible for YE dominated by grazing area, ensuring that a wide range of soil moisture conditions are encountered for both land cover types.
 Local scale (1m) soil moisture variation will be accounted for by taking a minimum of three surface soil moisture measurements within a radius of 1 m at each sampling location until a consensus measurement is achieved; more specific details follow.
 This will allow the effect of random errors in local scale soil moisture measurements to be minimised.
+In cases where there are rows, measurements should be taken as follows: minimum of three at top of row, three at middle height of row, and three in the furrow.